Fast-64/fast64/fast64_internal/sm64/README.md

 ## Decomp
 To start, set your base decomp folder in SM64 General Settings.
 This allows the plugin to automatically add headers/includes to the correct locations.
 You can always choose to export to a custom location, although headers/includes won't be written.

-## Repo settings
-Fast64 can save and load repo settings files.
-By default, they're named fast64.json.
-These files have RDP defaults, microcode, and more.
-They also have game-specific settings (OOT will support these in the future).
-Fast64 will set the path for the settings and auto-load them if auto-load is enabled as soon as the user picks an sm64 decomp path.

 ### Decomp Export Types
 Most exports will let you choose an export type.